dper/aedict/README.md

 A clone of Aedict 2.
 This is a fork of the original project on [Google Code](https://code.google.com/p/aedict/).
 That source code base uses Mercurial, and here it has been converted to Git.
 Aedict 2 was and is open source, although the original author dropped it in 2011 to work on the closed-source Aedict 3 (not included here).

+# Download

+Get an APK from the `releases` directory.
+I recommend `Aedict.2.9.4.apk`.

+The `Aedict.2.9.4.apk` release is newer, but I don't think it has any extra features.
+The author added an obnoxious pop-up request for money to the last release before switching to closed source.
+I have no respect for nagware, and I recommend against using it.
+The APK is there for posterity's sake.

 # Description

 A free, open-source English-Japanese dictionary for Android which uses Jim Breen's edict data.
 Does not require japanese keyboard.
 Works offline.
 The dictionary data is downloaded automatically.